WordsOut poems by Godfrey Rust | sequence Magi 4 of 4 | home

 It was the most implausible demand.

-but not this secret life secured through death:
+but not this life of grace secured through death:

 grace, born out of deprivation,